Built on the Wisconsin Idea

 CPED was founded in 1944 under the name The Industrial Management Institutes.
 It was created to fill a need for specialized training of supervisors in industry.
 These Institutes were set up under the Engineering, Science, and Management War Training Program of the United States Office of Education and were jointly sponsored by the School of Commerce and the Extension Division of the University of Wisconsin.
 The Wisconsin Manufacturer’s Association gave full co-operation and support to the program.

 Objectives of the Institutes Program:

-- Train executive, staff, and supervisory management personnel to recognize more clearly and carry out more effectively their duties and responsibilities as an integral part of management.
+Train executive, staff, and supervisory management personnel to recognize more clearly and carry out more effectively their duties.

-In the first year of existence, twenty-three institutes were held with 386 plant superintendents, foremen, and supervisors in attendance.
-The response to these Institutes were so favorable that the School of Commerce and the Extension Division enlarged the scope of the Industrial Management Institutes to more effectively cover the correlated fields of management.
+In the first year of existence, 23 Institutes were held with 386 plant superintendents, foremen, and supervisors in attendance.
+The response to these Institutes was so favorable that the School of Commerce and the Extension Division enlarged the scope of the Industrial Management Institutes to more effectively cover the correlated fields of management.

-While much has changed in the last 75 years, our core mission of providing specialized business training has not.
+While much has changed since 1944, our core mission of providing specialized business training has not.
 We're proud to further the Wisconsin Idea by providing in-depth, interactive professional development opportunities that help individuals and organizations move forward.